 Negotiating the steep topography of a lake-side site, this holiday house consists of two volumes stacked on one another.
 The lower volume nestles into the landscape so that it is barely visible as one first approaches the house.
 The upper volume rests on the lower one and on a concrete pier to form both a bridge and a cantilever.
 This massing strategy allows for increased access and permeability of the site and emphasizes the charged relationship between the building and the ground.

-The factory-inspired skylights are rotated to admit north light without heat gain while orienting the solar panels due south so the house can generate all of it’s own power.
-The combination of vertical monitors on the roof and the large glazed facade to the south result in a generously daylit interior.
+The factory-inspired skylights are rotated to admit north light without heat gain while orienting the solar panels due south so the house can generate all of its own power.
+The combination of vertical skylights and a fully glazed south-facing facade result in a generously daylit interior.
 A covered walkway shades the main wall of glass from summer sun while admitting lower winter sun to passively heat the dark-dyed concrete floor.

 Simple, low-maintenance, long-life materials are used on the facade, including a reflective standing seam metal roof and a lapped heat-treated (petrified) wood cladding, while the interior is lined with formaldehyde-free plywood.
 Playful elements are placed throughout from a glazed brick socle for the wood stove, to scattered colourful coat-hooks and a custom undercroft swing-bench.

 Landscape Design: Gray Landscape Construction